BluGeni/Pandora-Record/README.md

 ```mkdir ~/.config/pianobar```
 ```sudo nano ~/.config/pianobar/config``` - see example config file
 You will need to add your email and password for pandora
+You will also need to run pianobar once from the command line and choose a starting station, then set the long string of numbers you get for the station in the autostart_station of the pianobar config

 ```sudo nano  /etc/pulse/daemon.conf```
 change default-sample-rate to 480000